Some Friendly: Background

 After the demise of their band The Gift Horses, bassist Martin Blunt, vocalist and guitarist Baz Ketley, and drummer Jon Brookes regrouped and held a jam session, marking the formation of The Charlatans in 1988.
 They engaged several keyboardists before finding one who fit the sound they were aiming for.
 This new keyboardist, however, died after four-to-five rehearsals.
 Blunt then engaged Rob Collins, who had played in a band with Brookes when they were teenagers.
 The band recorded two sets of demo recordings and began looking for a manager.
 Steve Harrison, owner of a record shop called Omega Music, had been interested in managing bands.
-Blunt contacted Harrison to see his band perform.
+Blunt, who he knew from his time in Makin' Time, contacted Harrison to see his band perform.
 After the set, Harrison was impressed and agreed to manage the band.
-The Charlatans' first attention from national music publications came in August 1988 when they supported Broken English at Walsall Overstrand; The Charlatans' set received a lukewarm reception.
+The Charlatans' first attention from national music publications came in August 1988 when they supported Broken English at Walsall Overstrand; the Charlatans' set received a lukewarm reception.

-Harrison took his friend Tim Burgess of The Electric Crayons to see The Charlatans; Burgess enjoyed the performance but thought they could sound better with a different singer.
-The Electric Crayons supported The Charlatans for one show in September 1988.
+Harrison took his friend Tim Burgess of The Electric Crayons to see the Charlatans; Burgess enjoyed the performance but thought they could sound better with a different singer.
+The Electric Crayons supported the Charlatans for one show in September 1988.
 Collins had tried to convince Blunt to draft Burgess into the band; Blunt instead invited him to do backing vocals for their set.
-The Charlatans supported various American bands and later The Stone Roses at a several shows as that act were rising in popularity.
-Brookes said the band were impressed with the confidence The Stone Roses' frontman Ian Brown had, wishing they had a vocalist like him.
-Ketley left The Charlatans after his girlfriend left him, though Harrison said the decision came from Ketley, who felt the band were heading nowhere.
-By June 1989, The Charlatans were looking for a replacement vocalist and guitarist.
+The Charlatans supported various American bands and later the Stone Roses at several shows as that act were rising in popularity.
+Brookes said the band were impressed with the confidence the Stone Roses' frontman Ian Brown had, wishing they had a vocalist like him.
+Ketley left the Charlatans after his girlfriend left him, though Harrison said the decision came from Ketley, who felt the band were heading nowhere.
+By June 1989, the Charlatans were looking for a replacement vocalist and guitarist.

-Blunt had earlier asked guitarist John Baker of Liquid Egg Box, who had booked The Charlatans at Walsall Overstrand, to practice with them but Baker had declined.
+Blunt had earlier asked guitarist John Baker of Liquid Egg Box, who had booked the Charlatans at Walsall Overstrand, to practice with them but Baker had declined.
 When Blunt asked Baker again in July 1989, Baker suggested another guitarist, who appeared for a few rehearsals and left thereafter; Baker joined The Charlatans shortly afterwards.
 The band auditioned a number of other people before considering Burgess, whose band had now broken up.
 Blunt went to ask Harrison if he could persuade Burgess to join them; Harrison plastered a "vocalist required" sign on the window of Omega Music that caught Burgess's attention.
-Burgess was unaware Ketley had left The Charlatans and went to the audition in Walsall.
+Burgess was unaware Ketley had left the Charlatans and went to the audition in Walsall.
 Burgess's audition was initially unsuccessful because he was emulating Iggy Pop.
 After an attempt at performing naturally, Burgess became the band's new vocalist by August 1989.
 Burgess and Baker did not like the material the band had accumulated up to that point; Burgess found no emotional connection to the lyrics and Baker being unable to play the guitar parts.